Confaa/WebSiteIngelec-Coder/frameworks/bootstrap-main/site/content/docs/5.0/components/tooltips.md

 #### dispose

-Hides and destroys an element's tooltip.
+Hides and destroys an element's tooltip (Removes stored data on the DOM element).
 Tooltips that use delegation (which are created using [the `selector` option](#options)) cannot be individually destroyed on descendant trigger elements.

 {{< highlight js >}}tooltip.dispose(){{< /highlight >}}